-The problematic ruling of Omnicare has lead subsequent court rulings to distinguish it, yet it hasn’t been overruled.
+The problematic Omnicare ruling has led subsequent court rulings to distinguish it, yet it hasn’t been overruled.
 In Orman v.
-Cullman, the court distinguished between actions of the board and management for locking up a deal, and actions of shareholders for locking up a deal.
+Cullman, the court distinguished between the actions of the board and management to lock-up a deal and the actions of shareholders to lock-up a deal.
 The court ruled that the restrictions of Omnicare apply to the former and not the latter.
-In Orman Swedish Match merged with General Cigar, buying out the public shareholders of General Cigar for cash and leaving the controller of General Cigar with a stake of 36% in Swedish Match and maintain control over General Cigar.
-In order to prevent the offer from being shopped to other bidders, Swedish Match required the controlling party of General Cigar, the Cullmans who held a majority of the voting power, to sign a voting agreement in which he Cullmans agreed to vote their shares pro rata concomitant with the vote of the public shareholders and against any alternative merger for a period of 18 months.
-The agreement included a “majority of the minority provision,” which enables the public shareholders a veto power over the merger.
-A larger majority of the public shareholders approved the merger.
+In Orman, Swedish Match merged with General Cigar, buying out the public shareholders of General Cigar for cash and leaving the controller of General Cigar with a stake of 36% in Swedish Match and maintaining control over General Cigar.
+In order to prevent the offer from being shopped to other bidders, Swedish Match required the controlling party of General Cigar, the Cullmans, who held a majority of the voting power, to sign a voting agreement in which the Cullmans agreed to vote their shares pro rata concomitant with the vote of the public shareholders and against any alternative merger for a period of 18 months.
+The agreement included a “majority of the minority provision,” which enables the public shareholders to exercise the power of veto over the merger.
+A majority of the public shareholders approved the merger.

-The minority shareholders objected to the merger on the grounds of Omnicare—that the voting agreement together with merger coerced the public shareholders’ vote, and the creation of such bundle amounted to a breach of fiduciary duties.
-The court rejected the argument of the minority shareholders, pointing to two central points that distinguish the case from Omnicare.
+The public shareholders who voted against the merger objected to the merger proceeding on the grounds of Omnicare: that the voting agreement together with the merger coerced the public shareholders’ vote, and this combination amounted to a breach of fiduciary duties.
+The court rejected the argument of the minority public shareholders, pointing to two central points that distinguish the case from Omnicare.
 The first is that the shareholder vote was still an effective “out” mechanism: unlike Omnicare, the shareholder approval was not mathematically certain, due to the effective majority of the minority provision.
-Even though the shareholder’s approval was influenced by the protective measures, such as the limitation to accept any other offers in the 18 months window, it still posed a viable check on the agreement.
-The second, is that the lock-up agreement was with the Cullman’s as shareholders, and not in their capacity as fiduciaries.
-The limitation on lock-up agreement of Omnicare apply to fiduciaries and not to shareholders.
+Even though the shareholders’ approval was influenced by the protective measures, such as the limitation to accept any other offers in the 18 months window, it still posed a viable check on the agreement.
+The second is that the lock-up agreement was with the Cullmans as shareholders, and not in their capacity as fiduciaries.
+The limitation on lock-up agreement under Omnicare applies to fiduciaries and not to shareholders.